Acidic Soil- Definition And Causes

 There are three things that cause acidic soil:

-• The first, and most common, is basically that the natural matter and minerals that break down in the soil over time are acidic in nature, and make the soil acidic.
+• The first, and most common, is basically that the natural matter and minerals that break down in the soil over time are acidic in nature and make the soil acidic.
 This can be common in pine woodlands and peat bogs.

 • The second way soil gets to be acidic is via filtering due to intemperate precipitation or water system.
 Too much water results in key supplements, such as potassium, magnesium, and calcium, being washed out (filtered) from the soil.
-These components all avoid soil from being acidic, so when they’re filtered out, the pH level in case the soil begins to drop, resulting in acidic soil.
+These components all prevent soil from being acidic, so when they’re filtered out, the pH level in case the soil begins to drop, resulting in acidic soil.

 Acidification Causes